 Also limit the amount of fish that you eat.
 Seafood contains mercury, which can cause birth defects if eaten in large amounts.
 Pregnant women should:

-If you are underweight or overweight, it is best to try to reach your ideal weightbeforeyou get pregnant.
+If you are underweight or overweight, it is best to try to reach your ideal weight before you get pregnant.

 Take a vitamin and mineral supplement that includes at least 0.4 milligrams (400 micrograms) of folic acid.

 The amount of exercise you are able to do during pregnancy should be based on your overall health and how active you are before you get pregnant.
-Talk to your doctor about what kind of exercise, and how much, is good for you.
+Talk to your provider about what kind of exercise, and how much, is good for you.